rdvdijk/lame/README.md

 3. Write audio to file
 4. Write id3v1 tag at end of file
 5. Write vbr 'lametag' at start of audio (using position)

+See the example code in `spec/integration/encoding_spec.rb` for an example.

 ## Contributing